Ylivieska

 The municipality is unilingually Finnish.
 The word Yli means "upper", while the word Vieska is supposed to mean a "shallow ford".

 Geography

 Ylivieska is located in Northern Ostrobothnia about 130 km south of the city of Oulu.
 Other close cities near Ylivieska are Vaasa (199 km) and Kokkola (79 km); the neighbouring municipalities are Oulainen, Haapavesi, Nivala, Sievi, Kalajoki, Alavieska and Merijärvi.

 The town is characterized by the Kalajoki River, which runs SE–NW through the town centre.
 The agricultural and economical area of the Kalajoki river basin is known as Kalajokilaakso.

 Ylivieska is situated along the Ostrobothnia railway, which leads from Helsinki, the national capital, to Rovaniemi in the north of the country.
 The railway was opened in 1886 and it has had a significant role in the town's economical development.
 Ylivieska is junction station with services to Iisalmi and other Eastern Finland.
 There are also coach services to Jyväskylä and Kajaani.

+Climate

+Ylivieska has a subarctic climate (Köppen: Dfc).